robmuh/robmuh.github.com/_posts/2014-02-17-nano-school.markdown

 ### Teaching And Learning are Very Satisfying

 You know they are.
-You don't someone to tell you that or prove it.
+You don't need someone to tell you that or prove it.
 The act of having someone want to learn something you happen to know is very validating.
 And the act of gaining new skills *that you care about* is always supremely fun.
 Think how much happier we might all be